superfly/docs/flyctl/cmd/flyctl_regions_add.md

-Allow the app to run in one or more regions.
+Allow the app to run in one or more regions

 ## Usage
 ~~~
 flyctl regions add REGION ... [flags]
 ~~~